0xmmalik/hoops/README.md

 **Important:** Press "s" when in between shots to see the settings menu.
 You can change your theme if you get enough coins!

 Happy playing!

+## Bux-Fixing Log
+- April 22nd, 2019 -- Fixed important bug with winter theme unlocking.
+Previously, if the theme was already unlocked and the player selected it, it would still deduct $100.
+This bug has now been fixed, so if you were experiencing this bug, replace the `hoops3.py` file on your computer (nothing else was changed).

 ## File Requirements
 All files that are **necessary** are in the GitHub repository.
 Be sure to download **all** files or risk the game crashing.
 Be sure that editing permissions are enabled on all files, or the game may crash once more.